Gegy/colored-lights/README.md

 Note that colors aren't represented exactly due to the color space being compressed down.

 If `replace` is specified as true, the default values will be cleared.
+For any pack just adding to existing color mappings or just replacing specific entries, replace should be false.